Leukemia Clinical Trials

 CAR T-cell Therapy

-Kappa CD28 T cells for Blood Cancers
+Kappa CD28 T Cells for Leukemia

 This trial is testing a new treatment for patients with a type of cancer called NHL, Multiple Myeloma (MM) or CLL that has come back or has not gone away after treatment.
 The treatment is a gene transfer research study using special immune cells.
 The study is testing whether combining two different ways of fighting disease, antibodies and T cells, will be more effective than using either method alone.